olimorris/onedarkpro.nvim/README.md

 require("onedarkpro").setup({
   dark_theme = "onedark", -- The default dark theme
   light_theme = "onelight", -- The default light theme
-  -- Theme can be overwritten with 'onedark' or 'onelight' as a string theme = function()
+  -- The theme function can be overwritten with a string value for the theme theme = function()
       if vim.o.background == "dark" then
           return config.dark_theme